Zhengqbbb/cz-git/README.md

 ## Feature

-- 🤖 **OpenAI support.** Let the AI generate your git message description.
+- 🤖 **OpenAI support.** Let the AI generate your git commit message.
 - 💪 Just to be a **lazy man** !!!
 Friendly command line tool, Supports **search and selection** on the command line, reducing spelling errors.
 - ⚡️ **Lightweight**, **Highly Customizable**, but the output format follows the standard [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) specification.
 - 🔨 [Better for monorepo engineering](https://cz-git.qbb.sh/recipes/#scopes) and **commitlint** project to give relevant verification information to the command line.